Renting with pets: When can landlords say no under the Renters' Rights Act?

-- When can a landlord refuse a pet?
+- When can a landlord refuse a pet

 - Handling pet permission requests: Step-by-step process

 Currently, renting with pets is at the landlord's discretion.
-However, when the Renters’ Rights Bill becomes effective, tenants will have stronger rights to request a furry, feathery, or scaly companion.
+However, when the Renters’ Rights Act becomes effective, tenants will have stronger rights to request a furry, feathery, or scaly companion.
 The new guidelines are:

 - Right to challenge - If tenants believe a refusal is unfair, they can appeal.